plentymarkets/plentyDevTool/README.md

 ### Example 1: User actions

 If a user does not have modified files, they're not able to execute a **Push** action, so the button is disabled.
+However, there's also a shortcut for the **Push** action.
+To make sure the user can only trigger a **Push** when there are modified files, the shortcut has to be disabled as well.

-However, the user can perform the same action by using a shortcut.
-The shortcuts are defined in the `main.ts` file which can be accessed by sending a message through `ipcRenderer.sendToMain()`.
+The shortcuts are defined in the `main.ts` file.
+The application can access `main.ts` by sending a message through `ipcRenderer.sendToMain()`.

 ```
 this.electronService.sendToMain(